nbaig-dev/nbaig-dev.github.io/content/blog/rust-learning-journey/index.md

 title = "My journey learning Rust" date = 2024-01-23
 updated = 2024-01-23
-description = "In this blog post I will outline my journey learning The Rust Programming Language."
+description = """Hello there!
+I'm a seasoned web developer who has recently embarked on a new journey: learning Rust.
+In this blog post, I'll be sharing my experiences, challenges, and the resources I've used along the way.
+Whether you're a fellow Rustacean or someone curious about the language, I hope my journey provides some insights and encouragement for your own learning path.
+Let's dive in!"""

 [taxonomies]
 tags = ["rust", "learning"]